cs444-defectives/nachos/README.md

 When the buffer is empty, consumer threads wait on a condition upon which producers broadcast whenever they produce.
 Similarly, when the buffer is full, producer threads wait on a condition upon which consumers broadcast whenever they consume.
-A lock is used to protect the buffer.
+All access to the buffer is protected by a lock.
 Producers and consumers randomly yield in order to simulate a schedule.

 ## MGSt Hall Elevator